associatedpress/harvester/docs/development.md

 need to configure your development environment, providing Harvester with Google service account credentials to use to access the sheets that drive it.
-You can follow [Google's documentation to create your own service account for development][create-service-account], or if you aready have one you want to use you will need its JSON credentials.
+You can follow [Google's documentation to create your own service account for development][create-service-account], or if you already have one you want to use you will need its JSON credentials.
 Once you have the service account credentials (these should be in the form of a JSON file) you should place them in a file called `.auth.json` in the root of the cloned repository.